APPLICATION DEADLINE: August 15

 Strong candidates for this grant will execute a compelling multimedia strategy as a key element of their project, potentially including video production, photojournalism, and/or targeted media placements.
 They will also exhibit a strong respect for the dignity and autonomy of poor people as a cornerstone of development strategies.

 An example of the type of project that falls within the scope of JUMP grants is the How We Thrive docuseries produced by the Foundation for Economic Education, particularly episode 3 “Made in Mékhé” featuring Magatte Wade.

 Please note that JUMP grants are distinct from Atlas Network’s Liberating Enterprise to Advance Prosperity (LEAP) grants, which focus on short-term, achievable policy reform projects.
 As noted, the goal of JUMP grants is to support awareness campaigns about how poverty can be reduced by increasing economic freedom.

 We suggest requests of roughly $15,000, though other amounts may be entertained.
+Both international and United States partners are eligible.
 Matching preferred.
 Atlas Network is not endowed and accepts no government funding, so its capacity to give is restricted by its own fundraising success.